-- Give consideration to all attachments the agency provided in connection with this sub-question, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or revisions that were identified, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - Consider the extent that the public participation and planning process was utilized to: - Improve the effectiveness of the project; - Were changes made to the original design based on feedback? - What were priorities for the community being engaged, and how were those priorities implemented in the design? - Ensure the project is one of the highest community/regional active transportation priorities. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.
+- Give consideration to all attachments the agency provided in connection with this sub-question, including but not limited to: any applicable meeting minutes, letters of support, new alternatives or revisions that were identified, etc. - Consider the level to which the letters of support emphasize that the project represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - Consider the extent that the public participation and planning process was utilized to: - o Improve the effectiveness of the project; - Were changes made to the original design based on feedback? - What were the priorities for the community being engaged, and how were those priorities implemented in the design? - o Ensure the project is one of the highest community/regional active transportation priorities. - o For combined I/NI projects, obtain input on the non-infrastructure encouragement and education programming. - Consider the magnitude of the proposed project when considering the extent to which the project represents one of the highest community/regional active transportation priorities.

 Points Applicant's ability to demonstrate that feedback was received and how it was/will be used to improve the project's overall effectiveness.
 2 Points The applicant clearly and convincingly demonstrates that: The project scope is fully supported by the feedback received during the public participation and planning process, This process was fully utilized to identify and improve the project's overall effectiveness, The public participation and planning process was fully utilized to ensure the project is one of the highest community vs. regional active transportation priorities.
+Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
 1 Point The project scope is somewhat supported by the feedback received during the public participation and planning process, This process has somewhat improved the project's effectiveness The project may or may not be one of the highest community vs. regional active transportation priorities.
-0 Points Evaluators can award a score of zero if they believe that the application does not in prove project scope is supported by the feedback received during the public particip planning process, AND the project is not a high community vs. regional active trans priority.
+Additionally: For combined I/NI projects, the application somewhat shows that public input was considered in the development of the non-infrastructure encouragement and education programming.
+0 Points Evaluators can award a score of zero if they believe that the application does not in any way prove the project scope is supported by the feedback received during the public participation and planning process, AND the project is not a high community vs. regional active transportation priority.
+For combined I/NI projects, the application does not show that public input was considered in the development of the non-infrastructure encouragement and education programming.